cliffordwilliam/full-stack-markdown-book/_posts/2024-08-09-introduction-to-web-development.md

 Your goal here is to keep looking until you get a project to work as expected, these are your real projects and where you start to understand.

 Tips:
-- Have a strong goal, do not fall into mirages as you won`t get anywhere.
+- Have a strong goal, do not fall into mirages as you won't get anywhere.
 - Find a strong path to your goal, dig deep and spend time to validate the book or site if it does gets you there.
 - Focus, do not get side tracked learning non related things in this phase.